 There may be implications for your student visa if you continue to not meet the academic requirements of your course.
 It is therefore important to contact your faculty advisers or the immediately if you are experiencing difficulties during your studies so that you can make use of the support that is available to you.

 Completion within expected duration

-Students are required to complete their studies within the time-frame specified on the electronic Confirmation of Enrolment (eCoE) used to apply for their student visa.
+You are required to complete your studies within the time-frame specified on the electronic Confirmation of Enrolment (eCoE) used to apply for your student visa.
 In limited circumstances students may extend the expected duration of their course.
-If you are worried that you are not able to complete your course in time, please contact your Faculty Advisers or the International Student Advisers.
-Please also refer to Enrolment changes.
+The allowable circumstances are:

 Working whilst studying

-Change of Address
+Change of address